Skip to content

 Shared configuration files

-1.3.4 Workflow parameters
+1.3.4 Pipeline parameters

-Every nf-core workflow defines a set of workflow parameters that can be used to pass data, filtering thresholds, options, and other information to the pipeline and influence how it runs.
+Every nf-core pipeline defines a set of parameters that can be used to pass data, filtering thresholds, options, and other information to the pipeline and influence how it runs.
 These parameters are defined and given sensible defaults in the main nextflow.config file in the pipeline repository.
 While these default values are chosen to be applicable to the average user, you will almost certainly want to modify some of these to fit your own purposes and datasets.

 IMPORTANT!

-nf-core workflow parameters must be passed via the command line (--<parameter>) or Nextflow -params-file option.
+nf-core pipeline parameters must be passed via the command line (--<parameter>) or Nextflow -params-file option.
 Custom config files, including those provided by the -c option, can be used to provide any configuration except for parameters.

 We discuss both of these methods for passing parameters further down.